 The finishing touch involved staining the arch.
 We used stain that is supposed to be weather-proof for 3-5 years.
 You can get it here.

-I realize these instructions are not quite technical enough for the mechanically minded, so I worked backwards and drew out an illustrated guide here. (specs and dimensions are included).
+here. (specs and dimensions are included).
 Don’t hesitate to contact me with any questions!
 I would love to know how your arch turns out!